EmanAbdelhaleem/ML-Algorithms-Implementation/README.md

 # 1. Color Extraction using K-Means

-This notebook demonstrates how to extract the **dominant colors** from an image using the **K-Means clustering algorithm**.
+This notebook demonstrates how to extract the **dominant colors** from an image using the namnually implemented **K-Means clustering algorithm**.
 The notebook loads an image, applies clustering on its pixels, and displays the most important colors found.

 ## Features